baites/baites.github.io/_posts/2029-02-06-tuning-systems-by-simple-actions.md

 ## Introduction

-In the previous blog of this series[^1], I showed that building tuning systems as orbit of a group action given by $G$ in single pitch space $\mathcal{S}$ from standard pitch $a$ has an equivalent counter part as an action in homogenous spaces $G/G_a$.
-Both set of actions are related by group-action isomorphism.
+In the previous blog of this series[^1], I showed that building tuning systems as orbit of a group action given by $G$ in single pitch space $\mathcal{S}$ from standard pitch $a$ has an equivalent counterpart as an action in homogenous spaces $G/G_a$.
+Both sets of actions are related by group-action isomorphism.
 The advangate of actions over homogenous spaces is that they can be defined almost exclusively using elements of the group $G$.
 However, this generic approach depends in principle on the value $a$ of standard pitch.

-For most application in music like defining scales, it will be important to tuning systems such as they are invariant to the choice of standard pitch.
-In this blog I will show how o make tuning systems with this property.
+For most application in music like defining scales, it will be important for tuning systems to be invariant to the choice of standard pitch.
+In this blog I will show how to create tuning systems with this property.
 This approach relies on using another famous abstract algebra theorem: the First Isomorphism Theorem for Groups.

-## Pitch space that is also a group
+## Pitch space as a group and simple actions

-I start by enhancing the defition of simple pitch space[^2] by assuming it is also a group $(\mathcal{S}, \cdot, e)$ [^3].
-Using the added structure I write $\lambda_g(x)$ as the action given by
+I start by enhancing the defition of simple pitch space[^2] by assuming it is also a group $(\mathcal{S}, \cdot, e')$.[^3] Using the added structure I write $\lambda_g(x)$ as the action given by

 $$
 \lambda_g(x): \mathcal{S} \rightarrow \mathcal{S}; x \mapsto \phi(g) \cdot x
 $$

-where $\phi: G \rightarrow \mathcal{S}$ is a function relating elements of the group $G$ and $\mathcal{S}$.
+where $\phi: G \rightarrow \mathcal{S}$ is a function relating elements of the groups $G$ and $\mathcal{S}$.
+I refer to the actions as defined above as **simple actions**.

 Group-action composition says that $\lambda_{gh}(x) = \lambda_g(\lambda_h(x))$ for all $g, h \in G$ and $x \in X$.
 It follows then

 $$
 \begin{align*}